 The Guns Above is a hard book to pin down.
 I asked Bennis in our interview if it is Steampunk or Flintlock Fantasy.
 She indicated they struggled to answer that question until Patricia Briggs called it Steampunk in her blurb (technically she called it “steampunky”).
 It is true that there are no fantastical elements, which makes Flintlock Fantasy a stretch.
 But it feels like Flintlock Fantasy, with its military emphasis and some of the realism, especially in the big battle at the end.
 It’s not alternate history, because it’s set in a secondary world.
 I don’t tend to think of it as Steampunk, though, because it has a different feel.
 It doesn’t take the haphazard approach to the tech that Steampunk books tend to.
 Is there such a thing as Hard Steampunk?

 Lost in the debate over Hard SF is that, for all the limitations that they bring, applying rules rigorously (whether the rules of physics or invented rules of magic or whatever) can add a hell of a lot of narrative tension.
 Bennis gives us a world in which you really believe such an airship could exist.
 Hell, you could probably build one in your backyard.
 The luftgas that lifts it is apparently helium, and the frame is a rickety affair of light, soft wood.
 Bennis spends a lot of time investing the reader in that.
 By the time the battles hit, you know just how parlous a situation our heroes are in.
-The choice to devote a good chunk of the book to first trials of Josette’s new airship.
+The choice to devote a good chunk of the book to first trials of Josette’s new airship is a smart one.

 It also gives us time to get invested in the main characters, Josette and Bernat.
 We see that Josette is supremely competent, if prickly and insecure.
 And Bernat is not, in the end, such a bad chap, if a cad.
 And not, as it turns out, entirely useless.
 Early in the trials Josette engages Bernat in a friendly shooting contest.
 Bernat proves the better shot.
 A lot of writers would’ve let Josette mash Bernat.
 Bennis understands that Bernat needs to pull his weight as a character too.
 And later, when Bernat is having trouble hitting the enemy, we know it is because it is shooting at people that he’s struggling with, not just shooting.
 It also makes Josette’s position look a little more precarious, failing in front of the crew.
 Although, in light of the impressive shooting she does do, we get a glimpse at her fear at how insecure her position is.